-- Mix your 3 ingredients for the gooey sauce and heat together in a pan until butter melted and cacao and syrup all incorporated well.
+- Put your 3 ingredients for the gooey sauce together in a pan and heat until the butter is melted and cacao and syrup are all incorporated well.
 (For a thermomix: speed 3, 2 minutes, 100C. )

 - Pour that into the bottom of your pudding dish.
 If using thermomix, no need to clean bowl.